Sustainability drives every decision we make

 • Board-level oversight of key topics including Remuneration, Risk, Audit and Sustainability.

-• Our Executive and senior leadership colleagues each have a performance objective, linked to remuneration, to support our Sustainability and Diversity, Equity and Inclusion agenda.
+• Our Executive and senior leadership Colleagues each have a performance objective, linked to remuneration, to support our Sustainability and Diversity, Equity, and Inclusion agenda.

-See the 2023 Sustainability Report
+See the 2025 Sustainability Report

-See the 2023 Performance Scorecard
+See the 2025 Performance Scorecard

-See the 2023 SASB Index
+See the 2025 SASB Index

 See our Reporting Hub for earlier reports, scorecards, and indexes.